Literacy Plan

 Students develop writing strategies and skills, learn about the writer's craft, and use writing as a tool for learning and communication through Writing Minilessons.
 Writing Minilessons are brief, focused, explicit lessons that help children/students understand and expand on the characteristics of effective writing and nurture their ability to write with purpose, imagination and voice.
 Each minilesson engages children/students in inquiry that leads to the discovery of a general principle from The Literacy Continuum.
 They explore different genres and formats for a range of purposes and for a variety of audiences.

-Teacher and students create a piece of writing together.
-The teacher acts as scribe to support
+- Shared Writing: Teacher and students create a piece of writing together.
+The teacher acts as scribe to support the process.

-Students compose and construct text independently using words and/or pictures based on their
+- Independent Writing: Students compose and construct text independently using words and/or pictures based on their developmental level.

 Assessment of and for learning is at the core of our learning community framework.
 Assessment systems must, first and foremost, place the learner at the center of attention.
 Our assessed curriculum is composed of a balanced assessment system designed to measure student learning of essential standards.
 Our balanced assessment system provides a variety of assessments and strategies to show evidence of student growth and achievement, and to engage students as active participants in their learning.
 The Owatonna Public Schools assessment system incorporates state-wide testing, local standardized testing, and classroom level assessments and observation to provide a complete profile of student achievement.
 Assessing with a system requires that teachers embed assessments into their day-to-day practices and use tools and techniques to support learners, monitor progress, and inform subsequent practices.
 Our balanced assessment system is predicated on two things: (1) a clear-eyed vision of what the expected learning outcomes will be and (2) a method of communicating those outcomes to students in a way that is understandable to them.